 It is important to understand the differences between employees and independent contractors.
 Employers will sometimes improperly classify employees as independent contractors who have different rules on payroll taxes, minimum wage, overtime, and other labor laws.
 An individual’s status as an employee or an independent contractor may be determined by filing IRS Form SS-8, Determination of Employee Work Status for Purposes of Federal Employment Taxes, and Income Tax Withholding.

 The process of hiring your first employee in Rhode Island can feel overwhelming and there is a lot to keep up with when hiring employees for your business, but your obligations and responsibilities as an employer don’t end there.
-Labor laws are complex and ever changing.
-Be sure to keep up-to-date with the Rhode Island Department of Labor & Training and U.S. Department of Labor, and remember to seek professional advice if needed.
+Labor laws are complex and ever-changing.
+Be sure to keep up-to-date with the Rhode Island Department of Labor & Training and the U.S. Department of Labor, and remember to seek professional advice if needed.